Skip to main content

 • Curriculum vitae;

-• Preliminary research proposal (up to five pages, exclusive of references) for a policy-oriented research project that fits within the Commonwealth Fund’s principal areas of interest;
+• Preliminary project proposal (up to five pages, exclusive of references) for a policy-oriented project that fits within the Commonwealth Fund’s principal areas of interest;

 • A total of three letters of reference: one (1) Institutional / Organizational Reference from someone in a senior leadership or supervisory role within your current organization and two (2)Professional References from anyone in your network who can comment on your qualifications, accomplishments, and potential to influence health care policy and/or practice.*